 Maintaining the Right Humidity to Age Cigars

-But in a humidor improperly cared for, your cigars don’t stand a chance.
+But in a humidor that has been improperly cared for, your cigars don’t stand a chance.
 Too dry and stogies become brittle and acrid.
-Too humid and they grow soggy and, worse, they may mold.
-No one wants that.
-And once your cigars have reached this point, they might be able to be recovered—but aging them beyond that may be futile.
-You’ll never know the flavor profiles that could have been.
+Too humid and they grow soggy, or worse, they may mold.
+Once your cigars have reached this point, they cannot be recovered, and aging them further is futile.

-Ideally, your humidor will maintain a humidity range of between 67 - 72 percent.
+Ideally, your humidor will maintain a humidity range of between 67–72%.
 Properly seasoned, you shouldn’t have any issues maintaining that range.
 Some humidors, especially larger ones, often include a built-in hygrometer, which helps you measure the humidity.
 Others require you to place a hygrometer inside the humidor.

-That said, some experts suggest that a range between 63 - 68 percent is more ideal for aging.
-The lower humidity level allows oils to concentrate on the tobacco and provide a more precise flavor—while also reducing the (already small) likelihood of mold.
-If you’re new to a humidor, shooting for 68 percent is a good goal.
+That said, some experts suggest that a range between 65–68% is more ideal for aging.
+Lower humidity levels allow oils to concentrate within the tobacco and provide a more precise flavor, while also reducing the likelihood of mold.
+However, if you’re new to using humidors, shooting for 68% is a good goal.

 How Long Can You Age Cigars?

-There are lots of schools of thought on aging cigars.
-Just like wine, some cigars age better than others.
-Not every cigar will taste better as it ages—and you may not prefer the flavor profiles that age produces.
-All of this is perfectly fine.
-You’re learning what you like.
+There are multiple schools of thought on aging cigars, for, like wine, some cigars age better than others.
+However, not every cigar will taste better as it ages, and you may not prefer the flavor profiles that age produces.

 Parting Puffs